Death by sawing: 1460 Capture of Mystras

+1460 Michael Szilágyi

 In 1460, the Hungarian general Michael Szilágyi was seized by the Turks, and since he was regarded as a traitor and spy, he was sawn in half at Constantinople.

-- 1460-64 campaigns and slaughter in the Morea
+1460–1464 campaigns and slaughter in the Morea

 In the following years, inhabitants in Greece under the Venetians fought several battles in the Morea.
 In 1464, for example, a small city is said to have been subdued, and 500 prisoners sent to Constantinople.
 There, they were put to the saw, according to one account.

-- 1463 conquest of Mytilene, Lesbos
+1463 conquest of Mytilene, Lesbos

 The Knights Hospitallers, then stationed at Rhodes, sent several knights to aid in the defence of Mytilene from the Turks.
 They eventually surrendered, under promise of having their lives spared.
 Instead, according to some reports, they were sawn asunder.
 According to Kenneth Meyer Setton, the sultan had actually promised to spare the heads of some 400 knights, and sawed them in half to keep his oath of not harming the heads.

-- 1469/1470 conquest of Negroponte
+1469/1470 conquest of Negroponte

 The Triarchy of Negroponte, a Crusader state or Stato da Màr under control of the Republic of Venice, was extinguished by the capture of the city in 1469/1470, and the governor Paolo Erizzo, is said to treacherously to have been ordered sawn in two, after have being promised his life would be spared.
 The sultan, Mehmed the Conqueror, is said to have cut off the head of Erizzo's daughter by his own hands, because she would not yield to his desires.